cakephp/docs/en/development/routing.rst

         ['controller' => 'Pages', 'action' => 'view', 'title' => 'super-article', '_ext' => 'html']
     );

-File extensions are used by :php:class:`RequestHandlerComponent` to do automatic view switching based on content types.
-See the RequestHandlerComponent for more information.
+File extensions are used by :doc:`/core-libraries/components/request-handling` to do automatic view switching based on content types.

 .. _route-conditions: